Dalmatian Islands Travel Guide 2026: Hvar, Brač, Korčula & Vis

 A medieval fortified Old Town often called “Little Dubrovnik,” reputedly the birthplace of Marco Polo.
 The island produces Marco Polo wine and has several good beaches.
 Less crowded than Hvar.

-• Ferry: Split to Vela Luka (catamaran, approx. 3 hours) or Orebić (Pelješac) to Dominče (short crossing)
+- Ferry: Split to Vela Luka (catamaran, approx. 3 hours) or Orebić (Pelješac) to Dominče (short crossing)

 Vis

 Croatia’s most remote major island, former Yugoslav military base, and now the most unspoiled option.
 The Blue Cave (Modra špilja) on nearby Biševo Island is its most famous attraction.
-The town of Komiža is charming and relaxed.
+The town of Komiža is unhurried and relaxed.

-• Ferry: Split to Vis Town (catamaran, approx. 2.5 hours)
+- Ferry: Split to Vis Town (catamaran, approx. 2.5 hours)

 Šolta